sflavelle/writing/Incompatible Time (AHiT)/Chapters/02 - Back Then/01 - Subcon.md

 "Wh- I *didn't make it up*!
 The castle actually happened!
 We just, apparently got sent back in time to before it happened!"

-"Boss, tell him he's a moron."
+"Oh sure sure, nice excuse.
+Boss, tell him he's a moron."

 Snatcher widened an eye.
 So he wasn't the only one who remembered... interesting. "*Actually, they're right.
 If it wasn't for a living kid with a hat, the planet would be dead soon and none of us would even know.*"